guardian/riff-raff/CONTRIBUTING.md

    - Java 11
    - SBT
    - Docker
-You will also require `Deploy Tools - Developer` permissions from Janus in order to run locally. if you do not run prism locally, you will need to be connected to the VPN when working remotely.
+You will also require `Deploy Tools - Developer` permissions from Janus in order to run locally.
+If you do not run prism locally, you will need to be connected to the VPN when working remotely.

 2. Create configuration